shyamkanth/BotBook/README.md

 ## Features

+- Fully responsive UI for seamless user experience for both mobile and laptop
 - Create multiple notes.
 - Edit notes at any time.
 - Delete notes easily.
 - Save content in real-time.
 - All data is stored in `localStorage` for persistence.
 - Shortcut keys for ease of use.
+- Export as `txt` in laptop and `pdf` in phone in tablet any time you want.

 ## How to Use